brentp/smoove/README.md

 smoove call --outdir results-smoove/ --name $sample --fasta $fasta -p $threads --genotype /path/to/$sample.bam > /dev/null
 ```

-2. Get the union of sites across all samples:
+2. Get the union of sites across all samples (this can parallelize this across as many CPUs or machines as needed):

 ```
 # this will create ./merged.sites.vcf.gz
 smoove merge --name merged -f $fasta --outdir ./ results-smoove/*.vcf.gz
 ```

-3. genotype all samples at those sites.
+3. genotype all samples at those sites (this can parallelize this across as many CPUs or machines as needed).

 ```
 smoove genotype -p 1 --name $sample-joint --outdir results-genotped/ --fasta $fasta --vcf merged.sites.vcf.gz /path/to/$sample.$bam